To be honest, I’m actually not a big fan of Coffs Harbour. The town just doesn’t do that much for me.

 So why did we visit Coffs recently and why am I writing a blog post about the best things to do in Coffs Harbour?

-On our recent visit during our road trip through NSW we didn’t even stay in Coffs, but down the road in nearby Sawtell which we much prefer (more on that later).
+On our recent visit during our road trip through NSW we didn’t even stay in Coffs Harbour, but down the road in nearby Sawtell which we much prefer (more on that later).

 But for now, I want to share some of my personal tips for the area besides the typical Big Banana and Park Beach attractions.